Evamatrix/HackUTD2025/README.md

   ## Running the code

-  Run 'npm install @auth0/auth0-react' to install the Autho0 dependency.
+  Run `npm install @auth0/auth0-react` to install the Autho0 dependency.

   Run `npm i` to install the dependencies.